McFuzzykins/The-Medicine-Isnt-Working/README.md

 WinCon items are now Pill Bottles
 Refactored Code to be cleaner and have designated purposes
 Implementing an Observer Pattern, currently not finished

+10/31/2023:
+Bloom Effect on hit from Enemies
+Starting to implement state machine for Enemies
+Psychosis Meter has gradual decay, Post-Processing Effects tied to it show gradual change